PennyLaneAI/pennylane/doc/conventions.rst

 Assuming the program itself is deterministic, if there are no measurements we obtain the same final state each time (which in itself is a quantum probability distribution).
 If there are measurements :math:`A, B, \ldots` in the program, each run of the program instead samples the joint p.d.f. of the measurement results, which are not necessarily statistically independent.
-Due to entanglement, even the results of two measurements that seem independent on the circuit DAG (in the sense that neither :math:`A<B` nor :math:`B<A`) may actually depend on each other.
+Due to entanglement, even if two measurements seem independent on the circuit DAG (in the sense that neither :math:`A<B` nor :math:`B<A`), their results of may depend on each other.

 .. note::